mariodavid/cuba-component-data-import/README.md

 * Date (java.util.Date)
 * Enumeration

-Note: Entity references within dynamic attributes are not supported currently.
+> NOTE: Entity references within dynamic attributes are not supported currently.

 In order to configure a dynamic attribute the Entity attribute mapper has to be configured with a plus sign as a prefix of the dynamic attribute name: